Stochastic thermodynamic bounds on logical circuit operation: Introduction

-While semiconductor-based computational capacity~\sct{moore1965cramming,moore1975progress} and efficiency~\sct{dennard1974design,leiserson2020there,shalf2020future} has exhibited sustained exponential growth over the past century, continued adherence of these trends is being disrupted as feature sizes approach atomic length scales and energetic scales near those of thermal noise~\sct{leiserson2020there,shalf2020future}.
-At such small scales, computation has to reconcile with unavoidable noise\sct{johnson1928thermal, nyquist1928thermal}.
-This noisy limit has been termed \textit{thermodynamic computing} ~\sct{conte2019thermodynamic,hylton2021vision} and requires the development of new principles to achieve robust and energy-efficient information processing~\sct{markovic2020physics,kaiser2021probabilistic,camsari2019p,wolpert2020thermodynamics}.
-In this letter, we explore fundamental limitations encountered when computing in this regime by showing how the function of realistic logical circuits is bounded by recent thermodynamic uncertainty relations\sct{barato2015thermodynamic,gingrich2016dissipation}.
+While semiconductor-based computational capacity \cite{moore1965cramming,moore1975progress} and efficiency \cite{dennard1974design,leiserson2020there,shalf2020future} has exhibited sustained exponential growth over the past century, continued adherence of these trends is being disrupted as feature sizes approach atomic length scales and energetic scales near those of thermal noise \cite{leiserson2020there,shalf2020future,koomey2010implications}.
+At such small scales, computation has to reconcile with unavoidable noise \cite{johnson1928thermal, nyquist1928thermal}.
+This noisy limit has been termed \textit{thermodynamic computing} \cite{conte2019thermodynamic,hylton2021vision} and requires the development of new principles to achieve robust and energy-efficient information processing \cite{markovic2020physics,kaiser2021probabilistic,camsari2019p,wolpert2020thermodynamics,dago_adiabatic_2023}.
+In this paper, we explore fundamental limitations encountered when computing in this regime by showing how the function of realistic logical circuits is bounded by recent thermodynamic uncertainty relations \cite{barato2015thermodynamic,gingrich2016dissipation}.

-Building upon equilibrium thermodynamics-based limits on computing operations, such as Landauer's limit on the cost of bit erasure~\sct{landauer1961irreversibility}, stochastic thermodynamics\sct{seifert2012stochastic} provides a framework for exploring the inherent limits of logical circuit operations on small scales, far from equilibrium.
-Recent results like fluctuation theorems, thermodynamic uncertainty relationships, and speed limits~\sct{shiraishi2018speed, ito2018stochastic,macieszczak2018unified,falasco2020dissipation, ito2020stochastic, kuznets2021dissipation, neri2022universal,horowitz2017proof, gingrich2017inferring, wolpert2019stochastic} can be used to strengthen bounds on computation within the thermodynamic computing regime, provided a physically-consistent, stochastic model.
-Using a recently developed model for current complementary metal-oxide-semiconductor (CMOS) transistors,\sct{gao2021principles} we study the interplay between accuracy, speed, and heat dissipation of an array of computations performed near thermal energies, locating optimal trade-offs between thermodynamic and operational costs.
+Building upon equilibrium thermodynamics-based limits on computing operations, such as Landauer's limit on the cost of bit erasure \cite{landauer1961irreversibility}, stochastic thermodynamics \cite{seifert2012stochastic, wolpert_is_2023} provides a framework for exploring the inherent limits of logical circuit operations on small scales, far from equilibrium.
+Recent results like fluctuation theorems, thermodynamic uncertainty relations, and speed limits \cite{shiraishi2018speed, ito2018stochastic,macieszczak2018unified,falasco2020dissipation, ito2020stochastic, kuznets2021dissipation, neri2022universal,horowitz2017proof, gingrich2017inferring, wolpert2019stochastic} can be used to strengthen bounds on computation within the thermodynamic computing regime, provided a physically-consistent, stochastic model.
+Using a recently developed model for current complementary metal-oxide-semiconductor (CMOS) transistors, \cite{gao2021principles} we study the interplay between accuracy, speed, and heat dissipation of an array of computations performed near thermal energies, locating optimal trade-offs between thermodynamic and operational costs.